bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge_md (1).md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

-  ANSWER: It's a one-to-many relationship.
+  ANSWER: It's a many-to-many relationship.
 Employee and Territiry are related through another table called Employee Territories.
 Employee and Territory tables can be accessed through this third table.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?